chris-molki/gpetas/docs/source/README.md

 ### Setup object for classical MLE
-Similarly to the *setup_obj* for the Bayesian inference (GP-ETAS Gibbs sampler) also for the classical KDE-ETAS one has to create first a *setup_obj_mle* before the MLE can start.
+Similarly to the *setup_obj* for the Bayesian inference (GP-ETAS Gibbs sampler) also for MLE of the classical KDE-ETAS, one has to create first a *setup_obj_mle* before the MLE can start.

 Similarly, *setup_obj_mle* contains *data_obj* and *domain_obj*.
-In addition, several auxiliary required for the MLE procedure have to be defined and are stored in *setup_obj_mle*.
+In addition, several auxiliary variables required for the MLE procedure have to be defined and are stored in *setup_obj_mle*.

 Load or generate *data_obj* as it is a central